Koratahiu/ComfyUI-Diff2Flow/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2506.02221-b31b1b.svg)](https://arxiv.org/abs/2506.02221)

->⚠️ EXPERMENTIAL, to be improved.
+>⚠️ Experimental, to be improved.

 This is an unofficial implementation of the **Diff2Flow** method for ComfyUI, based on the paper: